 Vidyavardhini's College of Engineering and Technology, Vasai is located on the sprawling campus of Vidyavardhini, spread over an area of 12.27 acres.
 It is a short, two minutes walk from Vasai Road (W) Railway Station.
 The college is also accessible by road from Mumbai.
 Vidyavardhini Society received approval from AICTE to start the new college of Engineering & Technology with effect from July, 1994.
 The college is affiliated to the University of Mumbai for the four year degree program leading to the degree of Bachelor of Engineering.
 VISION:

 To be a premier institution of technical education, aiming at becoming a valuable resource for industry and society.
 MISSION:

 - To provide technologically inspiring environment for learning. - To promote creativity, innovation, and professional activities. - To inculcate ethical and moral values. - To cater personal, professional, and societal needs through quality education.
+DEPARTMENT VISION:

-Orientation Program on the subject "Theory of Reinforced Concrete Structures (TRCS)"TE-Civil Sem-V (Rev 2019 'C' Scheme)

-The orientation of the subject The subject "Theory of Reinforced Concrete Structures (TRCS)"TE-Civil Sem-V (Rev 2019 'C' Scheme" was organized on 09th July 2021, Friday at 11:00 AM by Asst.
+To transform students into creative and technically proficient Civil Engineers to serve the nation DEPARTMENT MISSION: - To adapt to collaborative teaching learning practices for efficient learning. - To become a centre of excellence for providing knowledge base and consultancy services to the community - To follow ethical and moral practices and educate students for professionalism and sustainability.
+Orientation Program on the subject " Theory of Reinforced Concrete Structures (TRCS)"TE-Civil Sem-V (Rev 2019 'C' Vasai The orientation of the subject • The subject "Theory of Reinforced Concr ete Structures (TRCS)"TE-Civil Sem-V (Rev 2019 'C' Scheme" was organized on 09th July 2021, Friday at 11:00 AM by Asst.
 Prof. Jaydeep Chougale and Asst.
 Prof. Puja Kadam.
-The no. Of participants for this orientation were 73 and the nspeakers for the same were:

-- Mr. Jaydeep B. Chougale, Assistant Professor, VCET, Vasai - Mr. Dada S. Patil, Assistant Professor, AIKTC, SoET,
+The no. Of participants for this orientation were 73 and the nspeakers for the same were : Mr. Jaydeep B. Chougale, Assistant Professor, VCET, Mr. Dada S. Patil, Assistant Professor, AIKTC, SoET, Panvel Mrs. Roshni John, Associate Professor & HOD, Saraswati College of Engineering, Kharghar.

-Panvel

-Mrs. Roshni John, Associate Professor & HOD, Saraswati College of Engineering, Kharghar.
 The subject involves the application of working stress method and limit state method in the analysis and design of various elements of the civil engineering structures.

-Expert Lectures

-- Disposal of Solid Waste by Dr. Vikas Balasaheb Varekar.
-Assistant Professor, VJTI Mumbai

-- Soil Investigation for Civil Engineering Project by Er.
+Expert Lectures - Disposal of Solid Waste by Dr. Vikas Balasaheb Varekar.
+Assistant Professor, VJTI Mumbai - Soil Investigation for Civil Engineering Project by Er.
 Sudhindra Nagraj, Exec.
 Consultant at Nagadi Consultants Pvt.
-Ltd.

-- Repair Implementation Process by Er.

-Ratnakar Chaudhari, R B Chaudhari

-& Associates, Mumbai
+Ltd. - Repair Implementation Process by Er.
+Ratnakar Chaudhari, R B Chaudhari & Associates, Mumbai

-Seminars/Workshops/STTPs/Orientation Programs Attended:
+CIVIL TODAY Seminars/Workshops/STTPs/Orientation Programs Attended: